tostaylo/tostaylo.github.io/svelte-app/public/posts/md/post.1.md

 Is your website fast?
 Fast can mean many things in the context of a website.
 When does a user first see a page element appear on page-load?
 Do elements move around on the page during the browser's render?
 When a user clicks a button does it function immediately and as intended?
-This criteria matters not only on page-load but also for the duration a user is interacting with your site.
+This criterion matters not only on page-load but also for the duration a user is interacting with your site.

-There are many tools out there to help us measure user-centric metrics which occur on page-load.
+There are many tools out there to help us measure user-centric metrics occurring on page-load.
 [Lighthouse](https://developers.google.com/web/tools/lighthouse), [Pingdom](https://www.pingdom.com/), and [WebPageTest](https://www.webpagetest.org/) to name a few (many use [Lighthouse](https://developers.google.com/web/tools/lighthouse) under the hood).
 We see less tooling allowing us to universally measure the performance of user interactions on our site after page-load, probably due to how each site has its own unique requirements and unique user interactions.
-Therefore, the developer (you!) must tailor post page-load, user-centric performance testing, based on what our individual site requirements are.
+Therefore, the developer (you!) must tailor post-page-load, user-centric performance testing, based on what our individual site requirements are.

-I've been dabbling with building a testing framework which can automate measuring the duration of certain user interactions on my website.
+I've been dabbling with building a testing framework that automates measuring the duration of certain user interactions on my website.
 My hope is this post provides a starting point to anyone who is considering doing the same with their own site.

 ## What to Test